 High in the Himalayas, large bees are busy making unusual honey.
 In fact, these are the largest honeybees on Earth — called Himalayan giant honeybees, produce some of the world's most cherished honey.
-It's known as mad honey, a reddish sweet goop with psychotropic properties that in reasonable doses generates a high similar to that of marijuana.
+It's known as mad honey, a reddish sweet goop with psychotropic properties that in reasonable doses are reportedly pleasant.

 Haven't heard of this delectable treat?
 That's probably because it's extremely difficult to harvest.
 If the sting of this large bee — which can pierce through most beekeeper suits — doesn't ward you off, the sheer Himalayan cliffs where the bees plaster their large, crescent-shaped hives probably will.
 Those who dare to gather the honey do so at their own peril, dangling from precarious bamboo rope ladders hundreds of feet above the ground.

-Mad honey can fetch a hefty price, sold for $60 to $80 a pound (U.S.), but those are black market prices.
+Mad honey can fetch a hefty price, sold for $60 to $80 a pound (U.S.), but those are black-market prices.
 You won't find it at your local supermarket.
 Even at those prices, however, it's barely worth the risk to harvest it, not when you consider the time it takes to learn the skills of this highly specialized trade.
-Luckily, however, a team of filmmakers have documented Mauli Dhan and his honey hunting craft in a new documentary, "The Last Honey Hunter," which is set for release in 2018.
+Luckily, however, a team of filmmakers have documented Mauli Dhan and his honey hunting craft in a new documentary, "The Last Honey Hunter."

-A behind-the-scenes sneak peek of the breathtaking footage can be viewed here:
+A behind-the-scenes peek of the breathtaking footage can be viewed here:

 An intense experience

-The honey gets its hallucinogenic properties from toxins in flowers that the bees eat in the spring; it's only during this time of the year that the honey can get you high.
-Two to three teaspoons is usually considered the correct dose, which produces feelings similar to weed.
-A larger dose, however, can produce a more intense experience, one that's probably unpleasant to the uninitiated.
+The honey gets its famous properties from toxins in rhododendron flowers that the bees eat in spring, the only time of year when the honey is hallucinogenic.
+Two to three teaspoons is usually considered the correct dose.
+A larger dose, however, can produce a more intense experience, one that may be unpleasant to the uninitiated.

 First, you'll probably feel the need to purge (defecate, urinate, vomit), Mark Synnott reports for National Geographic.
 Then, "after the purge you alternate between light and dark.
-You can see, and then you can’t see,” explained Jangi Kulung, a local honey trader.
-“A sound — jam jam jam — pulses in your head, like the beehive.
-You can’t move, but you’re still completely lucid.
-The paralysis lasts for a day or so.”
+You can see, and then you can't see," explained Jangi Kulung, a local honey trader.
+"A sound — jam jam jam — pulses in your head, like the beehive.
+You can't move, but you're still completely lucid.
+The paralysis lasts for a day or so."